UltimaPHP/UltimaPHP/readme.md

 Note 1: The server works with clients 6.0.13 or greater, since this version many packets was changed and we will not spent time with older clients for now.

-Note 2: I'm developing using the Ultina Online Classic Client Patch 59 - 7.0.20.0
+Note 2: I'm developing using the Ultima Online Classic Client Patch version 59 - 7.0.20.0

 ## How to install?